humanestandards/home/content/about.md

           Hybrid-Reality Sensibility.

-          The Capabilities which are Inherited to all people by Design (Functional Capabilities), constitute the fundamental Principles of our Ethical and therefore Humane Standards.
+          Our Human Virtues which are Inherited to all people by Design (Functional Capabilities), constitute the fundamental Principles of our Ethical and therefore Humane Standards.

-          Our Common Humane Character is our Natural form of Governance, and our own Rights are Common with anything that is Humane, Artificial,and Intelligent at the same time, and in continuity (Uninterrupted by Time Constrains).
         image: images/HS_Sets_.png
         image_alt: HS Sets
         media_position: right